Skip to main content

 Avoid Potentially Deadly Hazards After A Natural Disaster

 In the aftermath of a natural disaster, it often takes time for life to return to normal for affected families.
 During that recovery period families should remain aware of several potentially deadly hazards.
-“After a tornado, flood or other disaster, people could very well be dealing with property damage, as well as power outages, which means families may be seeking alternative ways to light their homes, prepare meals and accomplish other daily tasks,” said Gina Peek, Oklahoma State University Cooperative Extension housing and consumer specialist.
+“After a tornado, flood or other disaster, people could very well be dealing with property damage, as well as power outages, which means families may be seeking alternative ways to light their homes, prepare meals and accomplish other daily tasks,” said Gina Peek, assistant director, Oklahoma State University Extension/Family Consumer Science program leader and associate dean for Extension and Engagement in the College of Education and Human Sciences.
 “In these instances, it’s especially important to keep safety top of mind.”

 Specifically, there are four dangers families should avoid after a storm: carbon monoxide poisoning, electrocution, house fires and gas explosions.
 Carbon monoxide is an odorless, tasteless, deadly gas that can quickly overwhelm someone.
 It is known as the silent killer.
 Fuel burning appliances that are faulty, improperly used or incorrectly vented can create carbon monoxide.
 CO poisoning symptoms include headache, dizziness, weakness, nausea, vomiting, sleepiness and confusion.
 In cases of suspected CO poisoning, family members should immediately seek fresh air outside and call 911.